farcrycore/farcrycore.github.io/README.md

-# modius.io
+# blog.farcrycore.org

-> An abrasive interpolation of programmatic specificity.
+> Fulminations of the FarCry Core code committers.